tannal/tannal.glitch.me/inbox.md

 why some of articles can be read through by i? and some of articles can't be read through

-boot into main
-boot into shell
-boot into launcher window system

 objdump -d